 But we don’t need to fear affirmation.
 Just think of it as a sweet ingredient like sugar.
 Without it, the recipe would be bland.
 Families of faith should be encouraged that God made sweet words to be sweet to our ears and our hearts:

 sweet to the soul and healing to the bones.

 So how do we rightly affirm our children with praise without puffing up their pride?
 Let’s think first about directing their behavior, and what psychologists refer to as positive affirmation.

 It is most powerful to guide a child’s behavior by acknowledging and affirming the behavior that we want to see.
 If you’ve ever corrected a young child trying to pet an animal, you more than likely helped them stroke a dog or cat’s fur softly and said, “Nicely… softly… gently.”
-Looking at them and smiling while they do the right thing, is positive affirmation.
+Looking at them and smiling while they do the right thing is positive affirmation.

 When kids get older, they still need your positive words to point them in the right direction.
 But often, we get caught up in directing behavior and tend to forget about how much they need our kind words to reinforce their own good choices.

-Words of appreciation, thankfulness, noticing their initiative without our direction is sweet to their soul!
+Words of appreciation, thankfulness, and noticing their initiative without our direction are sweet to their soul!
 Do they still need correction?
 Of course, but a positive, non-judgmental tone will go much further than negative words like don’t, should, you better… or the ever-incriminating…what were you thinking?! (ask me how I know).